-The movie The Island, staring Scarlett Johansson and Ewan McGregor has the same basic premise as Never Let Me Go, but takes it in a very different, action-orientated-thriller, direction.
+The movie The Island, starring Scarlett Johansson and Ewan McGregor, has the same basic premise as Never Let Me Go, but takes it in a very different, action-orientated-thriller, direction.

 In Never let Me Go the protagonists are aware of their fate and, largely, accept it, while in The Island the clones are in what amounts to a prison and the prison authorities tell them that the world outside is a wasteland.
 Discovering the truth about what’s really happening, the protagonists attempt to escape.
 The Hollywood approach of The Island is in stark contrast to the contemplative nature of Never Let Me Go.